Daycare worker admits she threw child across room after years of denials

 Wilma Brown had pleaded not guilty and denied responsibility until Friday, May 13, 2022.

-Even when investigators showed her the video of herself, tossing a daycare child, Wilma Brown was documented as saying, “That’s not what happened.”
+Even when investigators showed her the video of herself, Brown was documented as saying, “That’s not what happened.”
 Brown tried to explain the injury to the 3-year-old child’s head and the required surgical staples by writing a note to the parents saying, “She fall.”

 Years later, she pleaded guilty to felony child abuse.
 She must serve a minimum of five years behind bars under Missouri’s child abuse statute.